-Imaging and laboratory testing is also used to help us understand potential risks or other issues you may have with your bones and joints.
-We also use these tests to examine blood flow before, during and after your procedure, to ensure proper accuracy during surgery and to determine the success of your procedure.
+Imaging and laboratory testing are also used to help us understand potential risks or other issues you may have with your bones and joints.
+We also use these tests to examine blood flow before, during and after your procedure, to ensure proper accuracy during surgery and determine the success of your procedure.

 The diverse suite of imaging and laboratory tests we offer includes: